mcguile/jekyll-now/_posts/2018-08-11-saltireten.md

                # we’ve found what we were looking for
 ```

 In this code, I check to see if a key called “Port” exists.
 I use a recursive function, *_findItem*, to do so because the data is nested.
-If it does exist, I *know* that the value of this key is an array of dictionaries.
+If it does exist, I *know* that the value of this key, *portList*, is an array of dictionaries.
 Each element in the array is some status information about a charger port on Envision’s systems.
 I then loop over all ports in the array, get key-value pairs from the dictionary of that port, then check if a key of “Status” exists to finally get the paired value.

 Error: